Storidge/cio-user-docs/cioctl_cli/create.md

 Node where create command runs, becomes the primary (sds) node of a cluster.
 Outputs command string for joining other nodes to cluster and displays command string for primary node to initialize the cluster.

+Run the `cioctl join` command string on nodes to be added to the cluster.
+Run the `cioctl init` command string on the primary node, after adding nodes to cluster.

 <h3>Options</h3>

 | Name            | Valid Values         | Description                                    |